huly94/smart_museum_proj/README.md

 1. Sensors: represent a physical sensor that can be placed inside a museum to get certain inputs.
 2. Actuators: Represents a physical device that produce a certain output
 3. Applications (Processes): An application models a certain use case that we have inside a museum.
-An example of application is the managing of the light basing on time, weather or visitor presence, or the reproduction of an audio track related to a work, basing on the age of the visitor.
+An example of application is the managing of the light basing on time, weather or visitor presence, or the reproduction of an audio track related to a work, based on the age of the visitor.

-So the applications are state machines that are triggered by the activation of a sensor, thanks to which we have a transition in another state in which the application can make use of an actuator to reach its goal (switch on the light, play an audio track and so on).
+So the applications are state machines that are triggered by the activation of a sensor, that makes possible a transition in another state, in which the application can make use of an actuator to reach its goal (switch on the light, play an audio track and so on).
 To achieve this situation we need an intermediary between sensor and apps, able to recognize the signal sent by the sensor and create the correct application and actuator to associate. this is possible thanks to a register, incorporated to the orchestrator, composed by two maps: one has a sensor as key and as value the list of app associated,